codius/codius-workers/README.md

 Update `GITHUB_APP_NAME` and `GITHUB_CLIENT_ID` in [wrangler.toml](./wrangler.toml) with the values from the GitHub OAuth App.

 Update `GITHUB_CLIENT_SECRET` in `.dev.vars` with the value from the GitHub OAuth App.

+#### GitHub Access Token

+You'll need to [create a GitHub Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with Read and Write access to actions in order for codius-astro to deploy workers via its [GitHub Actions workflow](./.github/workflows/deploy-worker.yml).

+Update `GITHUB_ACCESS_TOKEN` in `.dev.vars` with the value from the GitHub Access Token.

+#### Secrets

+Add `GITHUB_CLIENT_SECRET` and `GITHUB_ACCESS_TOKEN` to your Cloudflare Pages project as [encrypted secrets](https://developers.cloudflare.com/pages/functions/bindings/#secrets).

 ## 🧞 Commands